robvogelaar/meta-cmf-raspberrypi-vcpe/doc/automatics/README.md

 # Device Connection Test

+Note: 10.107.200.100 is an example IP address.
+You must enter your actual device's WAN (erouter0) IP address.

 This test connects to device, and runs a number of commands on the device.

 ## Verify ssh connection to device: